Speeches of Barack Obama: 2016 Address to the United Nations General Assembly

+2017 Farewell Address

-Barack Obama gave a farewell speech, stating many achievements made during his presidency and thanking the American people for their hard work they had done and would continue to do.
+Barack Obama gave a farewell speech on January 10, 2017, stating many achievements made during his presidency and thanking the American people for their hard work they had done and would continue to do.

-H.B.C.U.
-Commencement speech, 2020
+2020 HBCU Commencement speech

 On May 16, 2020, Obama gave a virtual commencement speech for some 27,000 students from 78 historically black colleges and universities (HBCU).
 He said, "You've got more tools, technology, and talents than my generation did.
 No generation has been better positioned to be warriors for justice and remake the world."